tdc-legislative/ruby_quiz/README.md

 ----------

 Please fork the project, and send a pull request when complete.
+In your submission, include your name in a comment near the top of each file, along with instructions on how to run your application.

 I hope that's clear enough.
 Let me know if you have any questions.
 Also, if you have any other code samples you'd be willing to share,